 Parents often bring along their children for a service of baptism.
 The service includes:

-• the parents making promises to pray for their children, to instruct them in the Christian faith and to bring him up within the local church congregation;
+• The parents making promises to pray for their children, to instruct them in the Christian faith and to bring them up within the local church congregation;

 Baptism takes place within one of our main Sunday morning services following a preparation course with teaching on the Christian faith, for the parents and for any godparents who are able to attend, usually over two evenings.

 Children are a gift from God.
 Many parents want a way of expressing their thanks to him for this precious gift – while at the same time celebrating and rejoicing with family and friends.

 The Church of England offers a special service for this, called ‘Thanksgiving for the Gift of a Child’.